 Analía, now 28 years old, was born in Argentina, and moved to Florida with her mother and her brother, who is also deaf, a few years ago.
 Both siblings are deaf since childhood.

 “At first I could not read people´s lips here because I did not understand or speak English”, she says.
 “Now I speak both English and Spanish.”
+In Argentina she obtained a scholarship to study Psychology, but then she came to the United States.
+In the meantime she pursued her passion for modeling.

 “Ever since I was a kid, I would go to casting-calls and I would be interviewed on television, to prove that even if you are deaf from a young age you can still learn how to speak.
 I even sang on a TV program with Xuxa,” she explains.